Ronde Barber: 2003

 For the fourth consecutive season, Barber started all 16 regular season games.
 Barber again continued to make more tackles annually with 97 this season.
 Additionally, Barber deflected 3 passes, returned 2 interceptions for 53 yards, and forced 3 fumbles.
-In Week 5 (October 6), a 38–35 overtime loss to the Indianapolis Colts, Barber returned an intercepted pass from Peyton Manning 29 yards for a touchdown.
+In week 5 (October 6), a 38–35 overtime loss to the Indianapolis Colts, Barber returned an intercepted pass from Peyton Manning 29 yards for a touchdown.

 2004

 Starting all 16 regular-season games, Barber made 98 tackles, 3 sacks, 10 passes defended, 3 interceptions returned for 23 yards, and 2 forced fumbles.
+He also returned 2 fumbles for touchdowns.
 Chosen as a starter for the 2005 Pro Bowl, Barber made his second career Pro Bowl appearance.
 This season, Barber also earned first-team All-Pro honors from the Associated Press.
 For the second time since the 2002 Super Bowl championship season, Tampa's pass defense was number one in the league, and Tampa's total defense was in the top ten for the eighth straight season.

 2005

 Barber had 99 tackles, 2 sacks, 15 passes defended, and 5 interceptions returned for 105 yards in 16 games (all starts) in 2005.
-Barber intercepted three passes (returned for 70 yards) from Saints quarterback Aaron Brooks on December 4 (Week 13) in Tampa's 10–3 win over New Orleans, including one in the end zone in the Saints' final drive.
-On December 11, in the Week 14 game against the Carolina Panthers, he became the first cornerback in the history of the NFL to record at least 20 interceptions and 20 sacks in his career.
+Barber intercepted three passes (returned for 70 yards) from Saints quarterback Aaron Brooks on December 4 (week 13) in Tampa's 10–3 win over New Orleans, including one in the end zone in the Saints' final drive.
+On December 11, in the week 14 game against the Carolina Panthers, he became the first cornerback in the history of the NFL to record at least 20 interceptions and 20 sacks in his career.
 Tampa lost the Wild Card game 17–10 to the Washington Redskins, and Barber made 8 tackles that game.
 Barber made his third career Pro Bowl appearance in the 2006 Pro Bowl.

 2006

+On August 2, 2006, the Tampa Bay Buccaneers signed Barber to a five—year, $24 million contract extension that included an initial signing bonus of $6 million.

 In 2006, starting 16 of 16 regular-season games, Barber had 98 tackles and 13 passes deflected.
 He also returned 3 interceptions for 103 yards; two of those interceptions Barber returned for touchdowns.
-On October 22 (Week 7) against Philadelphia, Barber became the first player in Buccaneers history to return two interceptions for touchdowns in one regular-season game.
+On October 22 (week 7) against Philadelphia, Barber became the first player in Buccaneers history to return two interceptions for touchdowns in one regular-season game.
 After Barber scored in the second quarter on a 37-yard return of an interception from Donovan McNabb, Tampa took a 17–0 lead late in the third quarter with Barber's 66-yard interception return of a McNabb pass.
-Despite a late comeback by the Eagles, Tampa won 23–21 on a last-second field goal by Matt Bryant.
+Despite a late comeback by the Eagles, Tampa won 23–21 on a last-second 62 yard field goal by Matt Bryant.
 Barber made his fourth career and third consecutive Pro Bowl in the 2007 Pro Bowl.